Azure-Samples/azure-ai-vision-sdk/samples/csharp/image-analysis/dotnetcore/README-Linux.md

 * Download the content of this repository to your Linux device.
 You can do that by either downloading and extracting this [ZIP file](https://github.com/Azure-Samples/azure-ai-vision-sdk/archive/master.zip), or cloning this repository using a Git client: `git clone https://github.com/Azure-Samples/azure-ai-vision-sdk.git`

-* Downloaded the Azure AI Vision SDK NuGet file from [this release](https://github.com/Azure-Samples/azure-ai-vision-sdk/releases/tag/0.8.0-alpha.0.33370873) of the repository.
-The are named:
-  * `Azure.AI.Vision.Core.0.8.0-alpha.0.33370873.nupkg`
-  * `Azure.AI.Vision.ImageAnalysis.0.8.0-alpha.0.33370873.nupkg`

 * Open a terminal window in the folder `samples/csharp/image-analysis/dotnetcore` containing the project solution `image-analysis-samples.csproj`

-* Follow [the instructions here](/docs/common/local-nuget-feed.md#using-net-core-cli-windows-linux-macos) to set up a local NuGet feed using .NET Core CLI, so the Azure AI Vision SDK NuGet package can be used when you compile the sample.

 * Compile the sample by running:
   ```